Toplyga

-The A Lyga is the top division of professional football in Lithuania.
-It is organized by the Lithuanian Football Federation (LFF) (Lietuvos Futbolo Federacija).
+The Toplyga, previously the A Lyga (2001–2025), is the top division of professional football in Lithuania.
+It is organized by the Lithuanian Football Federation.

 History

-The first football league was established in Lithuania in 1924, and in various forms existed until 1939.
+The first football league in Lithuania was established in 1924, and in various forms existed until 1939.
 Due to the Polish–Lithuanian War, clubs from Vilnius did not take part in early period of the Lithuanian football competitions.

 Later during the period of Soviet occupation, a Lithuanian amateur top division existed, while professional players played in USSR football competitions.
 The Lithuanian professional top division was restored in 1990.
 The naming convention changed several times, but since 1999 the league is consistently referred to as A lyga.

+On 5 February 2026, it was officially announced that the new name of the Lithuanian football championship would be renamed to TOPLYGA.

 Format

 The league system and size have also stabilized since 1999.
 League size varied mostly between 8 and 10 teams, with the exceptions of 2011 A Lyga featuring 12 teams, and 2020 A Lyga record low of only 6 teams.
 The teams play 4 rounds in regular season.
 The bottom placed team is relegated, while the 9th placed team contests a play-off with the 2nd placed team from the I lyga.
 The final list of participants often did not correlate to the final results of the previous season, as the participation were rather finalized through the Lithuanian Football Federation league licensing process.

 The season usually kicks off in February or March and ends in November.
 Because of the harsh climate, there are no games in winter until early spring (April/March) and it depends on the weather and temperature.
 Games are played in indoor arenas on artificial grass.
 The winter transfer window opens in early January and lasts until mid March, while the summer transfer window lasts for most of July.